NVIDIA/cccl/docs/thrust/cmake_options.rst

    -  Allows the user to force Thrust to use a specific size for the offset type.
 Default is ``Dynamic``.

-      -  ``Dynamic`` lets thrust choose the index type based on input size, allowing large inputs and optimal performance at the cost of increased compile time and binary size
+      -  ``Dynamic`` lets Thrust choose the index type based on input size, allowing large inputs and optimal performance at the cost of increased compile time and binary size
-      -  ``Force32bit`` forces Thrust to use a 32bit offset type.
+      -  ``Force32bit`` forces Thrust to use a 32 bit offset type.
 This improves compile time and binary size but limits the input size.
       -  ``Force64bit`` forces Thrust to use a 64bit offset type.
 This improves compile time and binary size and allows large input sizes.
 However, it might degrade runtime performance